 Lindsay Guastafeste is a junior in the Bachelor of Science/Master of Architecture dual degree program.
 She is focusing on architecture and pursuing an interest in the Italian language.
 She is from Syosset, New York and has lived in Long Island her entire life.
 Prior to Roger Williams University, Lindsay had taken architectural design and environmental science courses that developed her passion for sustainable design.
 Through her time at RWU, she expects to minor in Sustainability and travel often to gain a more global perspective.
-This past year she spent an alternate spring break in Munich, Germany with Doctor Hollingsworth studying the German language and culture.
-This past summer she also spent ten days in southern Italy.
+She has spent an alternate spring break in Munich, Germany with Doctor Hollingsworth studying the German language and culture.
+She has also spent ten days in southern Italy.
 Lindsay plans to focus her architectural career on finding affordable solutions to sustainable design.

 Ellen Hassett is a fifth year architecture student in the B.S./Master degree program; with a minor in Sustainability Studies and a core concentration in Art and Architectural history.
 She is from Falmouth Maine, and has grown up spending ample time on the coast of Maine and the mountains.
 In addition to architecture, Ellen enjoys spending time skiing, surfing, traveling, running, and creating art.
 She spent a semester abroad in Florence, Italy studying architecture and documenting her travels through photography.
 Ellen plans to pursue her career working for an architecture firm with an emphasis in sustainable design.